FMO3:FAD N-oxidises TMA to TMAO

 Species Homo sapiens

 Trimethylamine (TMA) is present in the diet (in fish) but primarily formed in vivo from the breakdown of choline.
-It is N-oxidised by FMO3 in the liver, the major isoform active towards TMA Trimethylaminuria (fish-odour syndrome) is a human genetic disorder characterised by an impaired ability to convert the malodourous TMA to its odourless N-oxide (Higgins et al. 1972, Humbert et al. 1970, Treacy et al. 1998).
+It is N-oxidised by FMO3 in the liver, the major isoform active towards TMA, to form trimethylamine-N-oxide (TMAO).
+Trimethylaminuria (fish-odour syndrome) is a human genetic disorder characterised by an impaired ability to convert the malodourous TMA to the odourless N-oxide form TMAO (Higgins et al. 1972, Humbert et al. 1970, Treacy et al. 1998).
+L-carnitine is an abundant component of red meat and contains a trimethylamine structure similar to that of choline.
+Gut microbiota is able to produce TMAO from L-carnitine.
+If high levels of L-carnitine via high red meat intake or dietary supplements is achieved, Koeth et al. have shown the resultant TMAO produced in the gut can accelerate atherosclerosis in mice and increase the risk of cardiovascular disease (CVD) (Koeth et al. 2013).

 Locations in the PathwayBrowser